bigfix/developer.bigfix.com/site/pages/relevance/guide/client/system-information.md

 A: GenuineIntel
 {% endqna %}

-You'll notice quickly that this will return a bunch of identical entries even on single processor systems.
+You see that the query returns several identical entries even on a single processor systems.
 That is because each CPU core is referenced as its own processor.

 You can collapse these identical results into a single one using the `unique values` inspector, like this: